FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 Exploitability Analysis

-here is pretty promising, however, because the allocation comes from the
+The case here is pretty promising, however, because the allocation comes

 and _kvo_ispare